This article was updated on July 6th, 2023

-He further explains that the new law will not hinder or damage the interests of UAE citizens who currently benefit from acting as a silent partner in a foreign-invested business.
-In fact, he believes that this new law will create more opportunities for the UAE citizens as “they have a lot to offer in terms of knowledge of local markets, the network, and the connectivity.”
+The chief economic advisor of Dubai’s Department of Economy and Tourism (DET), Mr. Safadi, further explains that the law would not hinder or damage the interests of the citizens who currently benefit from acting as a silent partner in a foreign-invested business.
+In fact, he believes that this law will create more opportunities for UAE citizens as “they have a lot to offer in terms of knowledge of local markets, the network, and the connectivity.”

-The law is strategized in such a manner that it will not target or affect any silent partners as they generally deal with small-scale businesses.
+The law is strategised in such a manner that it will not target or affect any silent partners as they generally deal with small-scale businesses.
 The government aims to target the impactful businesses that will leave a mark in Dubai’s economy and will further lead to an increase in job opportunities, technology scope, and boost the rates of import and export.

-It has been reportedly claimed that free zones which already permit 100% ownership could be affected as this could remove one of their unique advantages.
-Business owners and foreign investors consider free zones to be unique business models which makes them individually attractive. .
+It has been reportedly claimed that free zones which already permit 100% ownership could be affected, as this could remove one of their unique advantages.
+Business owners and foreign investors consider free zones to be unique business models, which makes them individually attractive.